How many workplace issues are introduced to you as, "We've got a communication problem?"

 Unless you know the genuine issue, you can spend a lot of time creating an elegant solution for the wrong problem.

 In organizations, communication is the #1 presenting problem.
+Check it out.
+Every survey I've seen in large corporations highlights "communication" as a major snafu.

 "That sounds interesting.
 Help me out.
 Describe specifically what you see happening and why it's a problem."

 You may discover that the Marketing group refused to follow guidelines from Research and ended up slightly misrepresenting a product.
+There are at least two issues here: performance and ethics.
+Neither has to do with communication.

 You don't yet know the cause.
 But you do know the real situation and where to focus your energy.